 Artificial Intelligence and robotics are rapidly evolving industries and technologies, raising the question: “Will robots take my job?”
 I’ve explored this question for almost a decade.
-I held the first congressional hearing on artificial intelligence (AI) in 2015, I wrote the U.S. national strategy for AI that was signed into law in 2020, and since being out of government I’ve both advised and served on the boards of companies on the cutting edge of artificial intelligence.
+I held the first congressional hearing on artificial intelligence (AI) in 2015.
+I wrote the U.S. national strategy for AI which Congress passed and President Trump signed into law in 2020.
+Since being out of government I’ve both advised and served on the boards of companies on the cutting edge of artificial intelligence.
 I recently wrote a primer on the subject called An Artificial Intelligence Definition for Dummies.

 Will A Robot Take My job? – The Impact of Artificial Intelligence on the Job Market and Economy